What + Why

 3. What does a host need to do?
 What’s involved?

 Host a dinner-time conversation among friends, neighbors or acquaintances in your network whom you'd like to get to know better.
-You determine the your conversation “track” and the location and the type of food you want to serve.
+Build a guest list, decide on your conversation “track” and the location and the type of food you want to serve.
 We'll share everything you need to make it an easy and memorable night: hosting guidelines, template emails, facilitation tips and support.

 Nope.
 We’re big believers in potlucks.
 While it's perfectly acceptable (and generous) to take on cooking the entire meal yourself, potlucks are a great way to get everyone working together from the get-go.
 Hosts should be prepared to serve the main dish, but guests should bring the rest.
 We'll send you a template potluck sign-up sheet, among other things.